ChefDandy/CTE-menu/Poshc2/instructions/Credential_dumping.md

 ## Detection Technique:
 * Look for any reference to mimikatz
+    * Sysmon code 13 may be seen to change the registry for sysinternals "EulaAccepted"
 * Look for sysmon event code 10 that is interacting with lsass.exe
 * Look for sysmon event code 8 that is interacting with lsass.exe